Skip to main content

 FMD effectively becomes an additional gateway into your device (by design!).
 By granting the FMD Android app certain permissions, you are granting these permissions to anyone who can cause (or trick) the FMD Android app into doing something.

-It is also important that you trust FMD to only do what it claims to do and not to abuse its access.
+It is important that you trust FMD to only do what it claims to do and not to abuse its access.
 FMD's code is open source under a free license; you are encouraged to take a look and verify what it does.
 You can even modify it to your needs, for example to completely remove code for features you don't need, thereby reducing the attack surface.

 Commands